Michael and I ride from Succor Creek Road through the Oregon Owyhees in an eighty mile loop around Three Fingers Butte.

 Back among rolling hills above the watershed, we speed from gate to gate, turn to turn, a hard-to-follow maze without the line of the GPS.

 The occasional ruts and rocks of long stretches demand complete attention at speed.
-I kind of imagine I’m running the Dakar, flying over hazardous terrain at ridiculous speeds (for the wife I emphasize “imagine”).
+I kind of imagine I’m running the Dakar, flying over hazardous terrain at ridiculous speeds.
 It’s a lot of fun.

 In one long draw we become honorary antelope as we converge with a herd that runs parallel to our route for some distance.